aajanki/ts2workflows/language_reference.md

 See [expression in GCP Workflows](https://cloud.google.com/workflows/docs/reference/syntax/expressions) for more information.

+### Implicit type conversions

+Expressions that combine variables with operators such as `+`, `>`, `==` perform implict type conversions according to the [rules listed on GCP Workflows documentation](https://cloud.google.com/workflows/docs/reference/syntax/datatypes#implicit-conversions).
+For example, applying `+` to a string and a number concatenates the values into a string.

+⚠️ Checking if a variable is null or not must be done by an explicit comparison: `if (var != null) {...}`.
+Attempting to rely in implicit conversion, such as `if (var) {...}`, results in a TypeError at runtime.

 ## Template literals

 Template literals are strings that support string interpolation.
 For example, `Hello ${name}`.